katamaranov/pmdl/README.md

 # PMDL
 Simple cli password manager that stores an encrypted database in the appdata folder.
-It's very ugly (in terms of code and interface) but a working prototype.
-Made for fun
+It's Made for fun

 ![My Image](demo.gif)